Seton Hall University: Rankings

-Seton Hall University was ranked by U.S. News & World Report in 2023 as 137th in the "National Universities" category.
+Seton Hall University was ranked by U.S. News & World Report in 2025 as tied for 165th in the "National Universities" category.
 Seton Hall University School of Law was ranked tied at 70th best in the U.S. in 2022.
 The Stillman School of Business was ranked 65th of 114 undergraduate business schools in the nation by Bloomberg Businessweek in 2016.
-For 2021 US News and World Report ranks the undergraduate business program 106th.

 Student life

 Greek life

 Twenty-four recognized fraternity and sorority chapters are chartered at Seton Hall.
 About 15 percent of the student body are members of a Greek-letter organization.